vignesh-seven/Roma-Keyboard-Telugu/README.md

 Note : You will need Anu Script Fonts installed to type in telugu (Link will be provided soon).

 # Detailed How-to-use guide coming soon... :)

+#Contribtution
+Well, nothing special.
+Just create an issue for anything (feature requests, bugs etc.).
+And make a pull request.

+Please don't expect a fast response from me.